ME-ICA/tedana/docs/reporting.rst

 The reporting page for the tedana decomposition presents a series of interactive plots designed to help you evaluate the quality of your analyses.
-Here you can find both a description of the plots and infromation on how to take advantage of the interactive functionalities.
+This page describes the plots forming the reports and well as infromation on how to take advantage of the interactive functionalities.

 Report Structure
 ================

-The image below shows a representative report, which has two sections:
+The image below shows a representative report, which has two sections: a) the summary view, and b) the individual component view.

 .. image:: /_static/rep01_overallview.png
   :align: center